Disney names James Rasulo, who had been chairman and chief executive of Euro

 Winnie the Pooh Friendship Celebration.

-as football coach Herman Boone, is released in theaters.
+coach Herman Boone, is released in theaters.
+The true story of a newly appointed

 Disney World announces plans for an attraction and merchandising area